Language Inclusion for Boundedly-Ambiguous Vector Addition Systems is Decidable: Preliminaries

 \begin{prop}[\cite{DBLP:conf/concur/CzerwinskiLMMKS18} Lemma 17, \cite{ITA_1992__26_5_449_0}, \cite{Dickson}] Each downward-closed set in $\N^d$ is a finite union of {\downatom}s.
 Similarly, each upward-closed set in $\N^d$ is a finite union of {\upatom}s. \end{prop}

-We represent upward-closed sets as finite unions of up-atoms and downward-closed sets as finite unions of down-atoms, numbers are encoded in binary.
-The size of representation of upward- or downward-closed set $S$ is denoted $\norm{S}$.
+We represent upward-closed sets as finite unions of up-atoms and downward-closed sets as finite unions of down-atoms, the numbers are encoded in binary.
+The size of the representation of an upward- or a downward-closed set $S$ is denoted $\norm{S}$.
 The following proposition helps to control the blowup of the representations of upward- and downward-closed sets.